 The Sangha Summer Retreat originates from the Buddha’s time.
 In India, the sangha either went to meditate in the mountains, by the rivers or practiced walking meditation in the forest.
 During the monsoon season, their alms bowl and clothing were often drenched or washed away by the rain waters.
 Therefore, the lay disciples pleaded with the Buddha to provide a sheltered place for the Sangha; they would then make offerings of food to the Sangha so that they could concentrate on their practice and not suffer from the summer rains.

 In his compassion, the Buddha set aside a summer retreat period from the 16th day of the 4th lunar month to the 15th day of the 7th lunar month; during that time, lay disciples offered food, clothing, bedding, medicine, and other necessities of daily life to the sangha so that they could peacefully and vigorously cultivate the Way.
 During those three months, the sangha would not go out except to take care of their parents and teachers, and to carry out the work of the Three Jewels.
 This period of time is known as the “three-month summer retreat and 90-days of tranquil living.”

 To follow the founding patriarch of Chung Tai Chan Monastery, Grand Master Wei-Chueh’s great compassion to liberate sentient beings from sufferings, Buddha Gate Monastery has been hosting Liang Huang Jeweled Repentance Ceremony yearly since 2006.
-Through this practice of repentance at the end of year, it is such as a spiritual clean-up.
+Through this practice of repentance at the end of the year, it is such as a spiritual clean-up.
 With a pure body and mind, we welcome a whole new year.
-In 2016, this ceremony will be hosted from 12/25-12/31.
-On 1/1, 2017, we will have a blessing ceremony to welcome the new year of 2017.
+In 2017, this ceremony will be hosted from 12/24 to 12/31.
+On 1/1, 2018we will have a blessing ceremony to welcome the new year of 2018.